StuartsProjects/SX12XX-LoRa/ReadMe.md

 ### Support
-The examples do work, so if for you they do not, assume there is a problem with how you have wired the modules or that your modules are faulty or that your Arduino set-up is faulty or unsupported.
-You are best placed to diagnose these basic issues.
+The examples do work, so if for you they do not, assume there is a problem with how you have wired the modules or that your modules are faulty or that your Arduino set-up or LoRa module is faulty or unsupported.
+You are best placed to diagnose these issues.

 If you find a bug, or other error in the SX12xx library or examples, please let me know.